la2050/archive/_projects/2015/compost-hubs-throughout-los-angeles.md

   tools and education needed to compost locally.
 project_image: 'https://img.youtube.com/vi/oPkjhNbvFTw/hqdefault.jpg'
 project_video: 'https://www.youtube.com/embed/oPkjhNbvFTw'
-'In one to three sentences, please describe your proposal.': >- L.A.
-Compost and Kiss the Ground are partnering to create a local solution to composting in Los Angeles.
-We are currently composting over 2,000lbs of food weekly across 5 hubs countywide.
-Over the next 5 years we plan to expand our work by building 20 more hubs and establishing composting programs that will keep unnecessary food scraps out of landfills, providing communities with the tools and education needed to compost locally.
 Where will you be working?:
   - Central LA
   - East LA